4 Ways to Get From Tulum to Bacalar

 Is Bacalar close to Tulum?

-Bacalar is located only 215 km from Tulum which is 2hrs and a 30-minute drive.
+Bacalar is located approximately 215 km from Tulum, a 2-hour and 30-minute drive away.

 Is Bacalar near Cancun?